frain-dev/convoy-website/src/app/(docs)/docs/documentation/cli.md

 - `--redis-password`: This is used to specify the redis password.
 Defaults to `""`.
 - `--redis-port`: This is used to specify the redis port.
 Defaults to `6379`.
 - `--redis-username`: This is used to specify the redis username.
 Defaults to `""`.
+- `--smtp-provider`: This flag specifies the name of the SMTP provider.
+While this isn’t necessary for smtp configuration, it is used to provider rich log.
+- `--smtp-from`: This specifies the sender’s email address when sending notification emails.
+- `--smtp-url`: This specifies the smtp servers’ url.
+You should lookup the providers’ documentation on how to specify this flag.
+- `--smtp-port`: This specifies the smtp servers’ port.
+You should lookup the providers’ documentation o how to specify this flag.
+- `--smtp-reply-to`: This specifies the email to use as reply-to in notification emails sent.
+- `--smtp-username`: This specifies the username for smtp authentication.
+You should lookup the providers’ documentation on how to specify this flag.
+- `--smtp-password`: This specifies the password for smtp authentication.
+You should lookup the providers’ documentation on how to specify this flag.
+- `--smtp-ssl`: This specifies if ssl should be used in the smtp protocol for sending emails.

 ## Ingest